-While ITV counterparts Coronation Street and Emmerdale have managed to phase back to filming before their stock of completed episodes run dry, and will continue airing uninterrupted, EastEnders only started filming again on 29th June and rumours are swirling the BBC drama is set to make some drastic changes when it returns.
+While ITV counterparts Coronation Street and Emmerdale managed to phase back to filming before their stock of completed episodes were exhausted, and will continue to air uninterrupted, EastEnders went back into production slightly later.
+With new episodes months away from hitting the screens, rumours are swirling the BBC drama is set to make some drastic changes when it returns.

 When will EastEnders be back?